Adaptive Sampling of 3D Spatial Correlations for Focus+Context Visualization: Related Work

 \subsection{Ensemble Correlation Analysis}

 The analysis of spatial (auto)correlations, concerned with both time-varying and ensemble data, is an important task in meteorology and climatology.
 Nocke et al.~\cite{npg-22-545-2015} introduce concepts from visual network analytics to analyze climate networks.
 In particular, they use edge bundling in geo-referenced networks to indicate spatial correlations in 3D climate data.
 Wilks~\cite{MetCorr} discuss the effect of spatial correlations among the grid points on statistical significance tests in atmospheric sciences.
 They focus on the analysis of spatial correlations of linear trends in annual precipitation, and plot the correlations of pairs of cells with a certain maximum distance threshold as a scatter plot and fit a decay function to show the decrease of the correlation by the cell distance.
-For iso-contours in scalar ensemble fields, Ferstl et al. \cite{Ferstl-IsoCorr-2016} assess the spatial correlation of their occurrence at different locations in the domain.
+For iso-contours in scalar ensemble fields, Ferstl et al.~\cite{EnsemblesIsoContours} assess the spatial correlation of their occurrence at different locations in the domain.
+To counteract the high computational cost of dependence measures like MI, Farokhmanesh et al.~\cite{NeuralFieldsStatDepEnsembles} propose the use of neural dependence fields (NDFs) to reconstruct approximated dependence fields at runtime from a compressed form for interactive visualizations.
+The underlying neural network is trained using sparse, randomly selected correlation samples.
 Global teleconnections are visualized by Delalene et al.~\cite{esd-14-17-2023} to analyze in interannual to decadal climate variability.
 They use dependence measures to infer spatial functional networks between clustered sub-domains, in combination with correlation matrices to visualize such dependencies.
 Kumpf et al.~\cite{kumpf} use correlation clustering to assess the sensitivity of numerical weather forecast quantities to changes in model variables.
 Their approach aims to reveal the confidence in the sensitivities obtained via ensemble sensitivity analysis \cite{Ancell-2007,Torn-2008}, which is used in meteorology to determine the origin of forecast errors and improve placing of targeted observations.
 Evers et al.~\cite{10.2312:envirvis.20231108} introduce the use of multi-dimensional embeddings for determining clusters in time series correlation in 2D multi-field climate ensembles.

 Besides linear correlation measures such as the Pearson correlation coefficient, non-linear measures like MI have been considered in atmospheric and climate sciences.
 Laarne et al.~\cite{LaarneMI} use MI for exploring non-linear dependencies in atmospheric data.
 They use it both for analyzing temporal autocorrelations of a single field using line plots and correlations between multiple fields using static correlation matrices.
 Babel et al.~\cite{BabelMI} use MI for selecting the most suitable explanatory variables that are fed to a neural network for rainfall forecasting.
 Ning et al.~\cite{NingMI} use MI for uncertainty assessment in precipitation forecasts.